Christian Bethancourt Player Props: Rays vs. Athletics

 - The Athletics' 4.53 team ERA ranked 24th among all MLB pitching staffs.

-- Athletics pitchers combined to allow 195 total home runs at a clip of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to give up 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).

-- Waldichuk (0-1) gets the start for the Athletics, his second of the season.
+- Fujinami (0-1) pitches for the Athletics to make his second start this season.

-- In his last appearance on Sunday, the lefty threw 5 2/3 innings against the Los Angeles Angels, allowing six earned runs while surrendering nine hits.
+- In his most recent appearance on Saturday, the righty threw 2 1/3 innings against the Los Angeles Angels, giving up eight earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.